 Welcome to the First-Generation College Students Community!

 Career path exploration, resume reviews, identifying transferable skills, LinkedIn profiles, cover letters, networking, and practice interviews are just a few of the services offered to UNT students and alumni free of charge!
-To schedule an appointment, find your Career Coach in the College Career Community for your major.
+Check out Schedule an Appointment to meet with your Career Coach or Internship Specialist.

-Matthew Mendoza, UNT Alumnus and first generation college student, talks about his career journey and gives practical advice for all students.
+In this video, Matthew Mendoza, UNT Alumnus and first generation college student, talks about his career journey and gives practical advice.